Jonekee/logger-app/README.md

 ## To Do

-Nav section overflow scroll management.
+### Release 0

+No logs matching search filter indicator on group pages and dashboard page.

+### Release 1

+Management of groups and logs through UI

+### Release 2

+Addition of optional user auth

+Management of users through UI

+Show member users on group page (if admin)

+### Release 3

+Addition of remote log groups
+ - With SSH key or password access?
+ - Maybe split SSH keys into later release

+### Release 4

+Log level matching, analysis view and output filtering

+Syntax highlighting

+Management through UI

+### Release 5

+Admin status per group, users can add people/logs to a group if they are a admin of it

+### Potential Features

+Download log file

+Backtrack X amount of line when starting to tail log

+### Essential Improvements

-Removal of console output on client-side code or a Log Level management tool
+Removal of console output on client-side code or a Log Level management tool.

-No logs matching filter indicator

 COMPONENTDIDUPDATE tracker on everythinggggggg

-## Done
+### Done

 Active Logs nav section doesn't shrink after has had logs closed from it.